avargasv/ContribsGH-A/PostA.md

 The class `T` of the receivable messages defines the class of the actors themselves, by means of a function that returns a `Behavior[T]`, i.e. a function that defines an actor as a factory of its "behavior" (meaning the way an actor reacts to the messages that can handle).
-Some arguments of these behavior factories are tipically used as the state-preserving objects of the defined actors.
+Some arguments of these behavior factories are typically used as the state-preserving objects of the defined actors.
 An actor updates its state by returning a new behavior with the values of those arguments updated (the new behavior is returned as the final step of the processing of the message that originates the change of state).
 This is probably the simplest way of handling state in a purely-functional way,